aiinschool/aiinschool.github.io/abridge.md

 ## Exercise: Classification of Cats and Dogs

-**Put together a deep learning network for classifying images of cats and dogs using what we've learnt so far.**
+**Put together a deep learning network for classifying images using what we've learnt so far.**

-**Tasks**
+**Tasks:**
-* **Create the dataset following the instructions in the section below.
+* **Choose one of the optional datasets to create, either "Cats and Dogs" or "Cifar 10" dataset, using instructions in the sections below.
 Go through it carefully as the settings are different!**
 * **Create and train the model.**
 * **Load a few images from the internet and test classify to see if your model works.**

-### Creating the Cats and Dogs Dataset
+### Optional Dataset 1: Creating the Cats and Dogs Dataset

-We first need to put together a dataset for training our network using the images of the cats and dogs have already been loaded on to the machine.

-Labelled images obtained from Keggle/Microsoft research will be used for training the model.
+This dataset contain images of cats and dogs is obtained from Keggle/Microsoft research.
 The dataset contains 25,000 images in total, half of which are dogs and the other half are cats.

 <img src="/img/dog.6.jpg" alt="Cat" class="img-responsive " style="max-width:150px;max-height:150px" /> | <img src="/img/cat.9.jpg" alt="" class="img-responsive " style="max-width:150px;max-height:150px" /> | <img src="/img/dog.34.jpg" alt="" class="img-responsive " style="max-width:150px;max-height:150px" /> | <img src="/img/cat.24.jpg" alt="" class="img-responsive " style="max-width:150px;max-height:150px" /> | <img src="/img/dog.81.jpg" alt="" class="img-responsive " style="max-width:150px;max-height:150px" /> | <img src="/img/cat.39.jpg" alt="" class="img-responsive " style="max-width:150px;max-height:150px" />

-Click on the `Datasets` tab, then `Images` and `Classification`.
+To create this dataset, click on the `Datasets` tab, then `Images` and `Classification`.

 You'll be taken to the `New Image Classification Dataset` page.
 Then:
 * Set the `Image Type` as `Color`.